mbrio/react-boilerplate/README.md

 multiple locations; all data stores reside in *src/stores*; all actions reside in *src/actions*; and all constants reside in *src/constants*.

+In this example I use immutable data for my Flux store, but it is not necessary, if is merely a suggested practice by [Marty](http://martyjs.org/guides/stores/immutable-data-collections.html), feel free to remove this if required.

 ## License

 React Boilerplate is [BSD licensed](./LICENSE).